 ICNIRP submits its draft guidelines to open online consultation.
 The process for the RF EMF Guidelines is documented here.

 Additional Information - Note that the Guidelines are the reference.

-Differences 2020 1998 Guidelines (available in English, and soon in Japanese)
+Differences 2020 1998 Guidelines (English - Translation available in Japanese)

 In the above presentation, ICNIRP (2019) refers to ICNIRP (2020).